chenyuanwu/chenyuanwu.github.io/_pages/about.md

   - /about.html
 ---

-I will join UPenn in Fall 2020 as a PhD student in Computer and Information Science Department, advised by [Prof. Boon Thau Loo](https://boonloo.cis.upenn.edu).
-Before that, I had undergraduate education with highest honors in EE department of Beijing Jiaotong University (BJTU).
-My research interest lies in ML/DL augmented system design and covers the broad areas of networked systems including network security, software defined networking and networking protocols.
+I am an incoming Ph.D. student studying Computer Science at UPenn, advised by [Prof. Boon Thau Loo](https://boonloo.cis.upenn.edu).
+Before that, I completed my B.E. in Electrical Engineering with highest honors at Beijing Jiaotong University.
+Currently, I am intersted in practically applying machine learning to networked systems, seeking to secure better robustness and performance for systems, and higher efficiency for operators.
+My research covers the broad areas of networked systems, including protocols, fault detection, and software defined networking.

 ## Papers